-- 1. Review and approve the Investment Policy for the Crime Control & Prevention District. - 2.
-Consider and act on Minutes from the February 21, 2018 Crime Control and Prevention District Special Session.
+- 1. Consider and act on minutes from the August 22, 2019 Crime Control & Prevention District Special Session. - 2.
+Consider and act on the Investment Policy for funds for the Crime Control & Prevention District; and providing an effective date.

 CLOSED SESSION